 Hot and cold

-Baby’s skin is very sensitive, and if the water is too cold for her, or the air around the water is, that could be part of the problem.
+Baby’s skin is very sensitive, and if the water is too cold for them, or the air around the water is, that could be part of the problem.
 If you were bathing with Baby, would you be more comfortable if the water or the room were a little warmer?
 Even if the answer is no, it could just be that you and Baby have different senses of comfortable temperatures.

 Patience makes perfect